Matthewalvarado25/configure-ad/README.md

-Congrats on completing the assignment.
-Hopefully you now have a better understanding about network security protocols and observe traffic between virtual machines.
+Congrats on completing the assignment, you've successfully set up on-premises Active Directory within Azure Virtual Machines.
+You now have a fully functioning domain controller within Azure, and you can add more domain-joined clients and servers as needed.